marceloig/evidence-bi-wafr/pages/[workload_id]/[pillar_id].md

 select
     w.workload_id,
     w.workload_name
-from steampipe.aws_wellarchitected_answer as a inner join steampipe.aws_wellarchitected_workload as w on a.workload_id = w.workload_id
+from camarim.aws_wellarchitected_answer as a inner join camarim.aws_wellarchitected_workload as w on a.workload_id = w.workload_id
 where a.lens_alias = 'wellarchitected'
 and a.workload_id = '${params.workload_id}'